Sean Wight

 John Phillip "Sean" Wight (15 March 1964 – 30 June 2011) was an Irish-Australian Australian rules footballer in the VFL/AFL.

 He is a member of the Melbourne Football Club Hall of Fame and was named as one of the 150 Heroes of the club during the club's 150th celebrations.

 The 185 cm tall, 85 kg Wight played for the Melbourne Football Club between 1985 and 1995, playing 150 games and scoring 63 goals.
-He is not only the first player to be associated with the Irish experiment, but also considered to be one of its most successful products.
+He is not only the first player to be associated with the Irish experiment but also considered to be one of its most successful products.

 Early life

+Wight was born in Glasgow Scotland to mother Peggy of Listowel and Scottish father John.
+As a 13 year old Sean moved with his family to his mother's native Listowel in Ireland in 1978 where he was raised in where he took up gaelic football.